A New National Narrative

 Unfortunately, in the aftermath of the Cold War, the U.S. dropped its devotion to its civic national story in favor of a neo-liberal globalization narrative, in which the free movement of capital, supply chains and goods would create widespread prosperity and cause nation states to become obsolete.
 Instead, the catastrophic failure of that model in 2008 discredited American leadership in the world and American leaders at home, ushering in a global resurgence of authoritarian ethnonationalism that has challenged liberal democracies everywhere.
 By 1989, the received civic national story — a version shorn of its warts and failures — had also been discredited in many quarters for having concealed the myriad betrayals, exclusions, and injustices in how the U.S. had operated in practice.
 In many popular versions of the country’s story, the existence of the rival ethnonational narrative was never mentioned, better yet that it triumphed across the federation for a time in the first half of the 20th century.

-This is why Nationhood Lab is developing and testing a revised U.S. national narrative for the 21st century that reflects who we are as a people, recognizes and incorporates our past failures and furthers the liberal democratic and civic nationalist ideas at the core of the American experiment.
-With our partners we have developed a comprehensive plan to test and perfect a strategic messaging package around this vision of American purpose; we are actively fundraising so as to be able to commence the work and deliver results to the public, partner organizations, and stakeholders working on the commemoration of the 250th anniversary of the Declaration in 2026.
+This is why Nationhood Lab has developed and tested a revised U.S. national narrative for the 21st century that reflects who we are as a people, recognizes and incorporates our past failures and furthers the liberal democratic and civic nationalist ideas at the core of the American experiment.
+With our partners we developed a comprehensive plan to test and perfect a strategic messaging package around this vision of American purpose and over the course of 2024 completed a comprehensive testing process in conjunction with our polling partners, Engage Research and YouGov.
+On March 12, 2025 we delivered the results to the public, partner organizations, and stakeholders working on the commemoration of the 250th anniversary of the Declaration in 2026 at a launch event at the National Press Club in Washington, D.C.

 Project director Colin Woodard laid out the fundamental challenge, background, stakes, and consequences in this essay for Washington Monthly, which was written just weeks before the 1/6 coup attempt and published only days afterward.